Coarse Grained Quantum Dynamics: Dynamics of in perturbation theory

-We return to the framework outlined in the introduction.
-We will work with a specific set of assumptions: \begin{enumerate} \item {\it The interaction $\lambda V$ can be treated perturbatively.} In perturbation theory starting from Fock space there is a tight connection between momentum and energy.
-We should note that perturbation theory for the density matrix itself can fail at long times, due to secular terms in the perturbative expansion \cite{fleming2011accuracy}. \item {\it The eigenvalue spacing for $H_{UV}$, $H_{IR}$ can be characterized by scales $\Delta E_{UV} \gg \Delta E_{IR}$.} This is a simplification.
-In general, we expect a local system to have a nested hierarchy of energy levels, corresponding to different momentum modes of the fundamental fields \cite{Wilson:1974mb}. \end{enumerate}
+Our goal is to compute the ``master equation" for $\rho_{IR}(t)$, that is, the right hand side of the expression \be i \hbar \p_t \rho_{IR}= {\cal L}(\rho)\,. \ee where, ${\cal L}(\rho)\,$ represents a differential operator on $\rho_{IR}$, which depends on the full $\rho$ through the intial conditions.
+Recognizing that measurements in the IR theory will typically have limited time resolution, we will also determine the time-evolution of a version of $\rho$ that is coarse-grained by time averaging.

-In addition we will work with two specific initial conditions: first, following much of the literature on open quantum systems, we will consider initial states for which the UV and IR degrees of freedom are not entangled so that $\rho_{IR}(0)$ is a pure state.
+We will assume that: \begin{enumerate} \item {\it The interaction $\lambda V$ can be treated perturbatively.} Specifically we will work to order $\lambda^2$.
+In perturbation theory starting from Fock space there is a tight connection between momentum and energy.
+Note that perturbation theory for the density matrix itself can fail at long times, due to secular terms in the perturbative expansion \cite{fleming2011accuracy}. \item {\it The eigenvalue spacing for $H_{UV}$, $H_{IR}$ can be characterized by scales $\Delta E_{UV} \gg \Delta E_{IR}$.} This is a simplification.
+In general, we expect a local system to have a nested hierarchy of energy levels, as shown in Figure 1, corresponding to different momentum modes of the fundamental fields.
+That being said, at this order of perturbation theory, we will find that we can also compute the master equation for cubic scalar quantum field theories. \item {\it Factorized initial states}.
+Following much of the literature on open quantum systems, we will consider initial states for which the UV and IR degrees of freedom are not entangled, so that $\rho_{IR}(0)$ is a pure state.
 These have a master equation which is local in time.
-We will then discuss the case in which the IR and UV are entangled and $\rho_{IR}(0)$ is a mixed state.
+This is of course not the most general situation -- small excitations of the ground state such as (\ref{eq:pgsinitial})\ will in general be highly entangled between the UV and IR -- but it can arise in interesting physical situations.
+For example, if we prepare the state by measuring the IR with a non-degenerate Hermitian operator, the state will collapse to a product state.
+Another well-studied situation is the ``interaction quench", in which $\lambda$ is suddenly turned on at $t = 0$.
+The entanglement of spatial regions after a quench has been well-studied, beginning with the pioneering work of \cite{Calabrese:2005in,Calabrese:2006rx,Calabrese:2007rg}. \end{enumerate}